|Years||1987 World Junior Championships (2x 7th)

 Senior international career

 After she finished school, Suzanne moved to London and in due course joined Tideway Scullers, which was one of the main clubs at the time for international women.
-“Kate Grose took me under her wing a little bit,” helping her with some of the difficult transition from junior to senior rowing, Suzanne remembers.
+“Kate Grose took me under her wing and helped me with the transition from junior to senior rowing,” Suzanne remembers.

 At the January and February squad trials in 1988 she doubled with Ali Gill, who had spotted her talent when Suzanne had beaten her in a heat of senior sculls, and then finished close behind her in the final at Nottingham City Regatta the previous summer while still at school.